vish731/vish731/README.md

 ## 👨‍💻 About Me

-- 🎨 Frontend-first developer — I love turning ideas into clean, responsive, and fast UIs
-- ⚙️ Comfortable working across the stack when a project needs it, but React & modern frontend tooling is where I thrive
+- 🎨 Frontend-focused engineer, passionate about system design, architecture, and writing maintainable code
-- 🔗 Exploring the Web3 space, building with Solidity on Ethereum
+- 🔗 Building in the blockchain space (Ethereum) with Solidity
-- 📚 Currently deep-diving into advanced system design and frontend architecture
-- 💙 *"The strongest developers never stop learning."*
+- ⚙️ While I can do backend when needed, frontend is my comfort zone
+- 💙 *"If I set my mind to build something, I don't stop until it's done."*

 <br/>